-The production schedule of the Proceedings assumes that all material for a volume (other than the business reports of the Society) will be in the hands of the printer by December of the year for which the volume is dated.
+The production schedule of the Proceedings assumes that all material for a volume (other than the business reports of the Society) will be in the hands of the printer by 31 December of the year for which the volume is dated.
 It follows that the earlier in the year a paper is submitted, and the greater care taken in the preparation of the text, the greater the chance of early publication.
 The Society cannot guarantee that a paper will appear in any particular volume, but will work with the author to ensure that it appears as speedily as possible.

 Typescripts should be accompanied by a CD or 3.5" disc version, clearly marked with the title, filename, date, contributor's name and type of software.
-Text should be typed on one side of A4 paper in 12 pt font or larger, double-spaced, with margins at least 30 mm wide and page numbers in a single sequence.
+Text must be typed on one side of A4 paper in 12 pt font or larger, double-spaced, with margins at least 30 mm wide and page numbers in a single sequence.
 Two copies are required of all typescripts & illustrations.

 As virtually all text is now passed to the printers of the Proceedings in digital form, authors should note the following advice, to save their own and the Editor's time.
 Virtually all formatting is stripped out of files by the printer.
 There is therefore no point is closely mimicking the appearance of the printed Proceedings.
-Only italics, underline and bold survive the transfer process, and authors should use these as necessary: sub- and superscript (eg th) cause problems in the transfer to the printer's software and must be avoided.
+Generally fount formatting such as italics, underline, bold, small capitals and superscript survive the transfer process, and authors should use these as necessary.
 Setting hanging indents etc in word-processing packages is counterproductive, as is the use of the heading hierarchy styles provided by word-processing packages (the Editor merely has to remove them - see the section titled Headings below).
 The indent for a new paragraph need be indicated only by a tab.
 All text should be based on the 'Normal' style.